BPA & phthalates (and other plasticizers) migrate, leach, and flake from plastics

 - Bioaccumulation of super‐lipophilic chemicals in fish

 Because chemical contamination grows with time, this set of recommendations from the state of Washington recommends eating smaller, younger fish.
 It also recommends cutting away the fatty portions of fish such as salmon because some chemicals are lipophilic.
-Other contaminates such as methyl mercury, are water soluble.
+Other contaminants such as methyl mercury, are water-soluble.

 Beware of farmed fish

 Studies have determined that farmed fish are subject to contamination by multiple chemicals (Friends Don’t Let Friends Eat Farmed Salmon).
-Feed is one suspect as are chemicals and pharmaceuticals added to keep fish as healthy as possible in crowded pens.
+The feed is one suspect as are chemicals and pharmaceuticals added to keep fish as healthy as possible in crowded pens.

 The growing evidence of an environmental crisis caused by plastics in both fresh and seawater offers further reasons for concern.